kristenvaccaro/antisocial-computing/schedule.md

 Kumar et al. [Designing Toxic Content Classification for a Diversity of Perspectives](https://www.usenix.org/system/files/soups2021-kumar.pdf) SOUPS 2021
 #### Friday
 Hartmann "Lost in Moderation: How Commercial Content Moderation APIs Over- and Under-Moderate Group-Targeted Hate Speech and Linguistic Variations" CHI 2025

-## Week 6: Participatory Design
+## Week 6: Archival Studies
 #### Monday
-Robertson "Participatory Design: An introduction" Routledge International Handbook of Participatory Design 2013
+Machin "Introduction" and "Conclusion" How to Do Critical Discourse Analysis 2012
 #### Wednesday
+Steen "You Can (Not) Say What You Want: Using Algospeak to Contest and Evade Algorithmic Content Moderation on TikTok" Social Media + Society 2023
 #### Friday
+Wan "Hashtag Re-Appropriation for Audience Control on Recommendation-Driven Social Media Xiaohongshu (Rednote)" CHI 2025

-## Week 7: Archival Studies
+## Week 7: Participatory Design
 #### Monday
 No class (Presidents' Day Holiday)
 #### Wednesday
-Machin "Introduction" and "Conclusion" How to Do Critical Discourse Analysis 2012
+Robertson "Participatory Design: An introduction" Routledge International Handbook of Participatory Design 2013
 #### Friday
+Zhai "Hear Us, then Protect Us: Navigating Deepfake Scams and Safeguard Interventions with Older Adults through Participatory Design" CHI 2025

 ## Week 8: Ethnography
 #### Monday